 The CCMI network of recognized clinics provides standardized, evidence-based concussion care to those impacted by, or at risk for concussion.
 All recognized clinics and practitioners are connected through a secure Electronic Medical Record (EMR) system, allowing access to patient medical files.
 Through this integrative technology, patients can be confident that they will receive consistent, quality care at any CCMI clinic location.

 Concussion therapy, or Post-Concussion therapy, is a highly useful tool in supporting recovery from traumatic brain injury.
 For most people who are injured and experience a concussion, the brain heals quickly.
 But for some, symptoms persist.
 During concussion therapy, you can expect to work with a highly experienced Portland, OR physical therapist who will evaluate the severity of your brain trauma and cervical spine injury and match you with strategies that can reduce discomfort, alleviate painful symptoms, and improve brain functionality.

 All too often, it is symptoms of a concussion that lead to the greatest amount of discomfort.
-Physical therapy fosters a return to feeling better by restoring strength to atrophied muscles and improving endurance of the muscles as well as brian endurance.
+Physical therapy fosters a return to feeling better by restoring strength to atrophied muscles and improving the endurance of the muscles as well as brain endurance.
 This is achieved through a combination of muscle re-education or re-training activities and aerobics.
 It is important to work with a physical therapist who specializes in concussion rehab to gain guidance regarding the best activities for your body’s needs post-brain injury.
-Trying to go at it alone alone could lead to further injury.
+Trying to go at it alone could lead to further injury.
 Your physical therapist will customize a strengthening program for you, as well as guide you through aerobic activity to help you regain endurance.

 In addition to physical therapy exercise, additional strategies like targeted soft tissue mobilization, specific stretches, and even eye motion training and drills can help to reduce headaches and nausea following a concussion.